 SC17 will review the steps required to further progress the WCPFC Harvest Strategy Workplan and highlight issues for further guidance by the Commission, including how decisions on MPs can be made and what role of SC might be in this process.

 Noting the Commission’s recommendation in Para.
-275, WCPFC17 Summary Report, SC17 will also consider options to convene a science-management dialogue to assist this process and provide recommendations to the Commission as needed.
+275, WCPFC17 Summary Report, SC17 will review the need and options to convene a science-management dialogue to assist this process and provide recommendations to the Commission as needed.

 (WCPFC17 Summary Report)